 Power of Attorney (POA)

-Knowing that your interests will be taken care of when you can’t take care of them yourself is reassuring.
+Knowing that your affairs will be taken care of when you can’t take care of them yourself is reassuring.

 Whether you become permanently incapacitated or just temporarily unable to make important decisions, having a Power of Attorney that allows a family member or other trusted advisor to make sound medical and financial decisions is a critical part of a comprehensive estate plan.

-- A Healthcare Power of Attorney allows your agent to make medical and care decisions.
+- A Healthcare Power of Attorney allows your attorney-in-fact or agent to make health and medical care decisions.

 - A Special or Limited Power of Attorney is typically used for one-time financial transactions.

 - A Springing Power of Attorney becomes effective if you become incapacitated or are no longer able to make decisions.
 An Immediate Power of Attorney grants the power to the attorney-in-fact or agent immediately upon execution of the document.

 Depending on your needs, your provider attorney can help you understand which type of Power(s) of Attorney you may need.
 Each state has laws governing Powers of Attorney.
 Join LegalShield today and contact your provider law firm for assistance.

 While a quick Google search may make it seem obvious which type of power of attorney you need, there can be legal and medical factors you’re not aware of that warrant creating one type over another.